jaha2600/Antarctica-DEM-Project/README.md

 Detailed instructions in each subdirectory README file.

 ## Subdirectories
-Trad_Machine = codes set  to run on conventional linux machines
+standard_scripts = codes set  to run on conventional linux machines

 RMACC_summit_scripts  = codes designed to run on the RMACC summit supercomputer